bkuhn/talks/LinuxFestNorthWest-2011/Compliance/compliance.markdown

 + Let's sue!

-+ Lawyers told me courts are unlikely to order compliance as a rememdy.
++ Lawyers told me courts are unlikely to order compliance as a remedy.

-+ Courts usually give money and an injuction
++ Courts usually give money and an injunction
      - Company already gave latter of their own accord (de-facto)

 # Coalition of the Willing